Chepstow, Wales, UK Guide

 Day Trips

-1.5 hours by car or train from Chepstow Immerse yourself in the natural beauty of the Brecon Beacons National Park with its rolling hills, waterfalls, and scenic trails.
-Enjoy hiking to Pen y Fan, the highest peak in South Wales, and visit the charming town of Brecon.
+Immerse yourself in the stunning natural beauty of the Brecon Beacons National Park.
+Hike to the summit of Pen y Fan, the highest peak in South Wales, explore the waterfalls, and enjoy the peace and tranquility of this mountainous landscape.

-Approximately 45 minutes by car or train from Chepstow.
-Step back in time in the beautiful city of Bath, a UNESCO World Heritage site famed for its Roman Baths and stunning Georgian architecture.
-Explore the ancient Roman Baths, wander along the Royal Crescent, and soak in the city's elegant atmosphere.
-Don't forget to indulge in afternoon tea at the Pump Room!
+Approximately 45 minutes by car or train Step back in time in the beautiful city of Bath, a UNESCO World Heritage site famed for its Roman Baths and stunning Georgian architecture.
+Explore the ancient Roman Baths, wander along the Royal Crescent, and soak in the atmosphere of this elegant city.
+Don't forget to sample the famous Sally Lunn's buns!

 Travel Time